 Some will recommend pouring baking soda and vinegar down the drain.
 This chemical reaction will clean your drains, but you must be careful if your pipes are old.
 Baking soda and vinegar create gas in your pipes, which, in turn, pushes any debris up or down the drain.
 However, if your pipes are old, this could damage them.

-We are the local team of plumbing and drain cleaning professionals that homeowners in the Torrance go to first when in a plumbing pinch.
+We are the local team of plumbing and drain cleaning professionals that homeowners in Torrance go to first when in a plumbing pinch.
 Backed by the nationally recognized Mr. Rooter® Plumbing name, our team is ready for any drain cleaning job, no matter how difficult and regardless of the hour.
-That’s right – we offer 24/7/365 emergency drain cleaning services at no additional after-hours charges.
+That’s right – our 24 hour plumbers are near you and ready to provide skilled drain cleaning services at no additional after-hours charges.
 No matter why your drains are clogged, let our Torrance plumbing and drain company help!